Trustee Resolutions: What You Need to Know for June 30

 Why do I need to complete a trustee resolution by June 30?

 By completing trustee resolutions before June 30th, trustees can adequately assess the trust's income, expenses, and capital gains or losses for the financial year.
-This information is crucial for tax planning, as it allows trustees to distribute income to beneficiaries in a way that minimises tax liabilities and takes advantage of any applicable tax concessions or exemptions.
+This information is crucial for tax planning, as it allows trustees to distribute income to one or more beneficiaries in a way that minimises tax liabilities and takes advantage of any applicable tax concessions or exemptions.
 Furthermore, timely completion of trustee resolutions enables trustees to prepare the necessary financial statements, reports, and tax returns required by the ATO.

-Overall, completing trustee resolutions by June 30th helps ensure the proper administration of trusts, facilitates accurate financial reporting and enables trustees to fulfil their legal and tax obligations.
+Completing trustee resolutions by June 30th helps ensure the proper administration of trusts, facilitates accurate financial reporting and enables trustees to fulfil their legal and tax obligations.

 What do trustees need to consider before June 30?